 In Diablo Cody films, for instance, having young characters with such developed taste can be quite jarring and unconvincing, but we have to remember the film is set in the 80s, and that kinda stuff was really only as far from memory as UK Garage is to us now.
 And because the characters are supposed to be endowed with minor superiority complexes, it doesn’t feel forced.
 They just feel like those slightly pretentious, yet naïve teenagers we all knew.
 The kids in every town who pronounced “Camus” wrong and had Smiths lyrics in their MSN screennames.

-David Bowie’s 80s hit “Modern Love” (his best tune) plays in another moment, as does Wang Chung’s hazy, GTA-approved anthem “Dance Hall Days.”
-The Replacement’s “Unsatisfied” sounds out the romantic crescendo.
+David Bowie’s 80’s hit “Modern Love” (his best tune, I reckon) plays in another moment, as does Wang Chung’s hazy, GTA-approved anthem “Dance Hall Days”.
+The Replacement’s “Unsatisfied” (a song which easily could have, but thank god never became a Virgin Radio anthem) sounds out the romantic crescendo.

 It’s a soundtrack which is intelligent and naive, nostalgic but totally believable, and it has just about all of my favourite songs of all time in it.
 Adventureland might not be a Palm D’or winner, and the soundtrack might not be Phillip Glass or Mica Levi.
 But it’s about as good as pop-filmmaking gets.